xmjiao/mumps4m-openmp/README.md

 ## AUTHOR
 `mumps4m-openmp` was developed and maintained by Xiangmin (Jim) Jiao (xiangmin.jiao@stonybrook.edu) mainly for comparative research.
 If you need robust and efficient linear solvers for large-scale problems, please also consider the software
 [hifir](https://github.com/hifirworks/hifir).
-For a comparison between HIFIR and MUMPS, please see the following papers:
+For comparisons between HIFIR and MUMPS, please see the following papers:

 ```bibtex
 @Article{chen2021hilucsi,